 So, what exactly is text classification?
-Text classification is the task of assigning a set of predefined categories to free-text.
+Text classification is the task of assigning a set of predefined categories to free text.
 Text classifiers can be used to organize, structure, and categorize pretty much anything.
 For example, articles can be organized by topics, support tickets can be organized by urgency, brand mentions can be organized by sentiment, and so on.
-An example, “The user interface is pretty straightforward and easy to use.”
+An example is, “The user interface is pretty straightforward and easy to use.”
 A classifier can take this text as an input, analyze its content, and then and automatically assign relevant tags, such as “UI” and “easy to use”.

 Secondly, human workers are not able to work 24/7.
 They are prone to mistakes and they might not be consistent with their work.
 Especially if you have more than one accountant, their way of interpreting text might be different, making the results inconsistent.